-Electronic claims payment through EFT is a secure and fast way to receive payments and reduce administrative processes.
-An EFT deposit is assigned a trace number that is matched to the 835 electronic remittance advice for simple payment reconciliation.
+Electronic claims payment through electronic funds transfer (EFT) is a secure and fast way to receive payment and reduce administrative processes.
+EFT deposit is assigned a trace number that is matched to the 835 Electronic Remittance Advice (ERA) for simple payment reconciliation.